Cascuna/real-time-web-project/src/readme.md

 Reasoning behind this is that I personally find the MVC document structure most sources recommend quite cluttered, and I prefer to create my app parts as encapsulated as possible.
 Down the line i'll probably divert from risingstacks structure slightly, and will document my adaptations here.

 ## Feature list
 - Choose your playback device to listen on!
 - Add your favourite songs to the queue
 - Rate other people their choices to influence the queue
+- Scold other people in chat for their horrible choices
+- song auto completion
+- Persistent user data, so you only have to login once!

+## Wish list
+- DJ mode, make a user responsible for the queue
+- Export all songs played as a playlist